zestia/ember-messages/README.md

 this.flashMessageService.add('error', 'Something went wrong!');
 ```

-The can be rendered as below.
+They can be rendered as below.
 When a message is added, it will be scrolled into view.

 ```handlebars
 <FlashMessages />